Home » History » Index

 The disagreement was eventually resolved, and patrol members returned to both the mountain and their patrol room.
 But a similar difference of opinion over boundaries between the patrol and area management also led to a break in service years later for Duncan, who was patrol director at the time.

-“I can’t tell you the owner, but at one time the Willamette Pass Ski Patrol had $3,500 in the bank, or something like that,” Duncan says.
+“I can’t tell you the owner, but at one time the Willamette Pass Ski Patrol had $3,500 in the bank, or something like that,” Duncan said.
 “But the owner (of the ski area) wanted it.
 I said ‘no,’ and he objected, so I couldn’t be ski patrol director that year.”

 Warren Miller contract